serverscom/terraform-provider-serverscom/docs/guides/user-data.md

 **User-data inserted in the tf file**

 Open the file that contains your terraform resource parameters, in our case it's a `main.tf` file.
-Paste the script to the resource specification and use the format shown in the example. `<< EOF` and `EOF` frames the script within the `user_data` argument.
+Paste the script to the resource specification and use the format shown in the example. `<< EOF` and `EOF` frame the script within the `user_data` argument.

 ```